ma-compbio/Steamboat/readme.md

 | Scikit-learn | 1.2.2                |

 ### Installation
-Please install the required packages.
+Please install the required packages with `pip install -r requirements.txt`.
 If you have a GPU, consider installing [Pytorch with GPU support](https://pytorch.org/get-started/locally/).

 Steamboat can be imported directly after adding its directory to the path.
 ```bash